 Heart Rate display and Graph drawing colour changes to gray if heart rate update is over 3 seconds old

-Each Horizontal display pixel represents 1 second
+Each Horizontal display pixel represents 1 second (Heart rate is sampled once per second)

 Each Vertical display pixel represents 1 bpm